arunavo4/GeoVisualization/README.md

 # GeoVisualization
 Version 2.0 of Geo-Vis Data Visualization Tool for GeoFauna App.

 This Web-Tool is used to read the data from GeoFauna App and Provide Insight into it.
+[Demo Video](https://youtu.be/PLp2uYX2rEk)

 ## Abstract
 - The overall purposes of this project are to systematically collect wildlife survey data in a standard format.